How to Use the Solar Calculator

 Delaware Average Residential Electricity Use and Cost

 If you’re like most Delaware homes, you tend to use slightly more than the national average energy consumption levels.
 The national per capita usage is 4,566 kilowatt hours per person; in Delaware, that average is 5,101 kilowatt hours.
 Meanwhile, residents here also pay more per kWh than the rest of the US—at 13.7 cents per kWh, the state ranks 40th in energy expenses.
 Combined with the state’s incentive programs, that means there’s a lot of room for residents here to start saving money by installing their own solar array.

 Installing Solar in Delaware

 Delaware may be small, but within its 2,500-some-odd square miles, quite a few solar installers reside.
 Some 40 or so installation companies operate here, most of them located in the northern part of the state, near Wilmington.
-Large PPA providers also operate here, like SolarCity and Sungevity, offering a leasing alternative for those homeowners who cannot or do not want to purchase their systems outright.
+Large PPA providers also operate here, like SolarCity, offering a leasing alternative for those homeowners who cannot or do not want to purchase their systems outright.